Marketing Ideas For Hair Salons And Hairstylists In 2023

 Hair salons lose about 20% of their revenue due to no-shows.
 Clients often forget about their hair appointments.
 It happens.
 But you can reduce that no-show rate to almost 0% by sending appointment reminder messages.

 You can either send appointment reminder messages by typing them manually from your phone, or you can send them automatically from Goldie, the best appointment reminder app for hairstylists and salons.
-The best part is that you can take deposits, full payments and tips online, without having to deal with cash anymore.
+The best part is that you can take deposits and tips online, without having to deal with cash anymore.
+Also, Goldie lets you collect payments from clients via payment link or contactless with just your phone, without a POS or any extra equipment required.

 Your hair salon marketing strategy needs appointment reminders, because even if you do an amazing job at promoting your hair salon and attract new clients, you’ll still lose around 20% of your appointments.
 So reducing that no-show rate is key if you want to grow your profits.